 if a parent or court-appointed legal guardian has been domiciled in Colorado for a

 minimum of one year.
 Documentation proving court-appointed guardianship is required.

 Although people who have lived in Colorado only a short time are considered state residents for voting and other legal purposes, they are not classified as in-state for tuition purposes until they can prove domicile in Colorado.

 Changes to tuition classification will not occur after the first 15 percent of the semester (the drop deadline for full-term courses).

 Students who live in the Aims Tax District (most, but not all, of Weld County) may qualify for the in-district tuition rate.
 This rate is lower than the in-state tuition rate.
-Students who move into the Aims Tax District may request the tuition discount by filling out an Information Change Form and submitting it to the Admissions, Registration and Records office with appropriate documentation by the first day of the term.
+Students who move into the Aims Tax District may request the tuition discount by filling out an Information Change Form and submitting it to the Student Enrollment and Registrar's Office with appropriate documentation by the first day of the term.
 Requests for a change in tuition classification will not be accepted after the full-term drop deadline for the semester in which the change has been requested.